-NOTE: Practicum/Internship: The FEDU 101, 201, and 202 Ministry courses AND all minor courses must be completed prior to the student enrolling in his/her 400 level internship OR the final minor course may be completed concurrently with the 400 level internship.
+NOTE: Practicum/Internship: The FEDU 200 course AND all minor courses must be completed prior to the student enrolling in his/her 400 level internship OR the final minor course may be completed concurrently with the 400 level internship.
 Based on developing vocational interests as students complete this minor, a FEDU 400-level internship will be arranged (usually within a congregation, business, or school).